-There has been confusion recently over the difference between being certified and receiving a certificate of completion from a certificate program/class.
+There has been confusion recently over the difference between being certified and receiving a certificate of completion from a certificate program/class that labels the holder an “expert”.
 ACAN offers both and they are two VERY different things.

 Certification includes an experience and an education component as well as requiring the passing a thorough examination.
 Certification allows a practitioner to put letters after his or her name (CSAHC/CSAN or CNEHC/CEN).
 Certification requires re-certification, which ensures that practitioners stay current in their field through continuing education.